reorx/pinback/README.rst

 Something Interesting
 ---------------------

-This is an afternoon-tea project that was accomplished in one and a half hours, from ``Jan 22 14:25:18 2015`` to ``Jan 22 15:45:52 2015``, could be seen as some sort of effective developing, and remind me of this fantastic `video
+This is an afternoon-tea project which was accomplished in one and a half hours, from ``Jan 22 14:25:18 2015`` to ``Jan 22 15:45:52 2015``, could be seen as some sort of effective developing, and remind me of this fantastic `video
 <http://youtu.be/E1oZhEIrer4>`_, hope one day I can achieve that :)